On This Page

 Payer Authentication Developer Guide

-successful, the issuer transfers funds from the merchant bank (acquirer) account to the
+refund request is successful, the issuer transfers funds from the merchant bank (acquirer)

-customer's account.
-It typically takes 2 to 4 days for the acquirer to transfer funds from
+account to the customer's account.
+It typically takes 2 to 4 days for the acquirer to transfer

 this service directly from your customer interface.
 Instead, incorporate this service as part